rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 Aspects of the MS&LR rainfall sheets which can provide information which is used in locating a rain gauge:
 - the *location name*; in some cases this is reasonably explicit (e.g. 'Station' or 'Reservoir' is in the name) but often it is just the name of a town or area
-- the *altitude*; in some cases this can help to differentiate railway-based and canal-based locations, although in most towns which have both, they are at similar altitudes
+- the *elevation*; in some cases this can help to differentiate railway-based and canal-based locations, although in most towns which have both, they are at similar elevations
 - the dates of operation; the MS&LR rain gauges often form sets with very similar start dates.
 This seems likely to indicate that the gauges in a set have related locations, e.g. by belonging to the same railway or canal.
 The dates can also tie in to some of the MS&LR corporate events or to dates when particular railway stations were in operation, allowing some location possibilities to be ruled in or out.
 - occasionally there are contemporary notes written on the rainfall sheet which provide useful information about the gauge location